 Build Signup Forms

 Users with Manager permissions and higher can create interest groups for your signup form and list.
-Interest groups can be assigned by you or selected by your subscribers, and can be visible or hidden on your forms.
+Interest groups can be assigned by you or selected by your contacts, and can be visible or hidden on your forms.

 Segment Your List